vectordotdev/vector/website/docs/about/guarantees.md

 We recommend [subscribing to our mailing list](https://vector.dev), which will keep you in the loop if this ever changes.

+### How can I find components that meet these guarantees?

+Head over to the [components section][docs.components] and use the guarantee filters.

+[docs.components]: ../components
 [docs.data-model#event]: ../about/data-model#event
 [docs.sinks]: ../components/sinks
+[urls.vector_bug_issues]: https://github.com/timberio/vector/issues?q=is%3Aopen+is%3Aissue+label%3A%22type%3A+bug%22